 Joining the Club

-At the beginning of each year’s Spring Term, The Ivy Club invites a group of about 74 Princeton sophomores to become members.
+At the beginning of each year’s Spring Term, The Ivy Club invites a group of 75 Princeton sophomores to become members.
 Ivy Bicker consists of 10 conversations with members whom you do not already know.
 Conversations range from 20 to 45 minutes.
-Our Bicker process takes place over the course of four days, Sunday January 24th to Thursday January 28th.
-Each sophomore who signs up for Bicker will be assigned to 10 random members.
-The sophomore will then be able to schedule a Zoom meeting with each of these members at any time throughout the 4 days of Bicker.
+Our Bicker process takes place over the course of four days.

 Sign up for Ivy Bicker at icc.princeton.edu.

-If you have any questions about Ivy Bicker or you’re unable to attend your session for any reason, please contact Bicker Chair Brooke Baxter at ebaxter@princeton.edu or President Miles Wilson at mekw@princeton.edu.
+If you have any questions about Ivy Bicker or you’re unable to attend your session for any reason, please contact Bicker Chair Mackenzie Wilson at [email protected] or President Jaehee Ashley at [email protected].